Note: The Department of Speech-Language Pathology is seeking

 For more information on the M.S. in Speech-Language Pathology, read the admission and curriculum requirements and apply today.
 Qualified students are admitted to the program without regard to race, color, religion, age, disability, natural origin, sexual orientation, ancestry, gender or status as a parent.
 The program complies with all applicable laws, regulations and executive orders pertaining thereto.

 The program emphasizes the application of theory and research to practice, addressing efficacy issues and evidence-based practice.
-Six on-campus labs are used by faculty and students to conduct research.
+Eight on-campus labs are used by faculty and students to conduct research.

 - Audiology Laboratory